Oromia: History

+In medieval Ethiopian Christian literature, the term Arämi (አራሚ) was used to denote pagans, non-Christians, or infidels.
+It was especially applied to non-Christian Oromo groups and to Muslims living along the southern frontier of the Christian kingdom.
+The term could also function interchangeably with Tanbalat for Muslims, and in some cases was even extended to other foreigners.

+A miracle of Saint Täklä Haymanot, edited by Getatchew Haile (1984), refers to "the seven regions of the Arämi (Muslims)", which parallels the seven Islamic provinces mentioned by Arabic writers concerning the early Kingdom of Ifat.

+This linguistic and historical correspondence suggests that the Arämi of Ethiopian chronicles and the Gazla of Arabic geography refer to overlapping frontier zones — multi-religious regions where Oromo, Harla, Somali, and other Cushitic peoples interacted with both Christian and Muslim influences.

-The Oromo and their country Oromia (biyyi Oromiyaa) remained independent until the last quarter of the 19th century, when they lost their sovereignty.
+The Oromo remained independent until the last quarter of the 19th century, when they lost their sovereignty.
 From 1881 to 1886, Emperor Menelik II conducted several unsuccessful invasion campaigns against their territory.
 The Arsi Oromo demonstrated fierce resistance against this Abyssinian conquest, putting up stiff opposition against an enemy equipped with modern European firearms.
 They were ultimately defeated in 1886.

 In the 1940s some Arsi Oromo together with people from Bale province joined the Harari Kulub movement, an affiliate of the Somali Youth League that opposed Amhara Christian domination of Hararghe.
 The Ethiopian government violently suppressed these ethno-religious movements.
 During the 1970s the Arsi formed alliances with Somalia.

 In 1967, the imperial regime of Haile Selassie I outlawed the Mecha and Tulama Self-Help Association (MTSHA), an Oromo social movement, and conducted mass arrests and executions of its members.
 The group's leader, Colonel General Tadesse Birru, who was a prominent military officer, was among those arrested.
 The actions by the regime sparked outrage among the Oromo community, ultimately leading to the formation of the Oromo Liberation Front in 1973.
 The Oromos perceived the rule of Emperor Haile Selassie as oppressive, as the Oromo language was banned from education and use in administration, and speakers were privately and publicly mocked.
 The Amhara culture dominated throughout the eras of military and monarchic rule.

 Both the imperial and the Derg government relocated numerous Amharas into southern Ethiopia, including the present day Oromia region, in order to alleviate drought in the north of the country.
 They also served in government administration, courts, church and even in school, where Oromo texts were eliminated and replaced by Amharic.
 Further disruption under the Derg regime came through the forced concentration and resettlement of peasant communities in fewer villages.
 The Abyssinian elites perceived the Oromo identity and languages as opposing the expansion of an Ethiopian national identity.